campoy/go-tooling-workshop/README.md

 In the future one more section might be added regarding monitoring of running systems, but for now that topic is out of the scope of this workshop.

+## Issues

+This workshop is very new, so some things might be missing or wrong.

+If you find anything that seems broken, please file an issue.
+Or even better, send a pull request!
+You will need to sign a CLA, you'll get the info once you send the PR.

 ## Resources

 These are places where you can find more information for Go: